 Thomas Biedenbach is an Assistant Professor of Management at Umeå School of Business and Economics at Umeå University in Sweden.
 He holds a PhD degree from Umeå University and joins the Triple E.D. team as postdoctoral researcher.
 He has conducted research on capabilities facilitating innovation in the pharmaceutical R&D process, universities’ innovation support system, and effects of platform development on business models.
 His previous research experiences have emphasized the management of collaborative innovation in complex, uncertain and dynamic environments, which is an extreme(ly fast-moving) business environment.
 In addition to teaching various management courses at undergraduate and graduate levels, he has experience in teaching research methodology for business students.
 Find out more about Thomas here.

-Ola Lindberg is a senior lecturer at the Department of Education, Umeå University.
+Ola Lindberg, Ph.D, is a associate professor at the Department of Education, Umeå University.
 He is head of the research group on adult education and workplace learning called “Leadership, Organisation and Working Life” (LOA).
 He has also worked for nine years as an educational consultant for the medical programme and the Department of Law.
 His research interest is mostly concerned with the transition and link between education and work.

 Linda Rouleau is Professor of Management at HEC Montreal.
 Her research interests focuses on micro-strategy and strategizing in pluralistic contexts.
 She is also researching on sensemaking and organizing practices of managers and leaders.
 In the last few years, she has published in peer reviewed journals such as Organization Science, Academy of Management Review, Journal of Management Studies, Human Relations, etc. She is a co-editor of the Cambridge Handbook of Strategy-as-Practice.
 She is co-coordinating the Study Group of Strategy as Practice at HEC (http://geps.hec.ca).